Where

 was the blue laundry basket?
 The last time I saw it was Friday morning when I

-had put the basket filled with our daughter’s clean, neatly folded clothes in
+had put the basket filled with our daughter’s clean laundry in her bedroom.

-her bedroom.
 This was Monday.
-Surely, she had put her clothes away by now—or
+Surely, she had put her clothes away by now—or not.

 Don’t we do the same thing?
 We try to hide those things we are not proud of, both from one another and from God.
 We want to avoid the negative consequences of our words and actions, so we try to disguise them, gloss them over, or stuff them out of sight.